Do you have retirement plans from more than one employer? Or multiple IRAs? If so, it might be a good idea to consolidate your retirement accounts.

 Here are five reasons consolidating your retirement accounts makes sense.

-- You’ll spend less on account fees.
+- You could spend less on account fees.
 One of the best ways to increase your investment returns is to reduce the investment fees you pay.
 Each of your retirement accounts charges you fees.
 Some charge an annual fee, some charge a fee for each transaction, some charge as a percent of your assets, and some charge a minimum balance fee.
-Consolidating your accounts reduces the number of fees you’ll pay and makes it easier to track which fees you’re paying.
+Consolidating your accounts to a low-cost provider can reduce the total cost and number of fees you’ll pay and makes it easier to track which fees you’re paying.

 - It’s easier to manage your investments.
 As a retiree, you want to structure your investments to meet both your short-term needs (providing a steady income stream) and long-term goals (generating investment gains).
 With multiple accounts, tracking investment performance and maintaining a targeted asset allocation between stocks, bonds, and other diversifiers can be challenging.
 Consolidating your retirement savings makes it easy to see exactly what you have and how it’s invested.